tgermain/grandRepositorySky/README.md

 ### Ring visualization
-Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for png output
+Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for svg² output

 ## 2. Network communication
 ### Ring stabilization